 - Lost income due to missing work

 You should still report it, and you still have the same rights.
 Remember, when you file a dog bite claim, you are not asking for the dog to be punished, nor are you blaming your friend for what happened.
 You are simply pursuing your right to recover the costs of your treatment.
-In many cases the money will come from an insurance policy—your friend will not pay anything out of pocket.

 The owner is still responsible.
 In fact, owners have a legal responsibility to keep dogs crated or controlled when any guest is on their property.
 You qualify for the same financial recovery as anyone else, and you may have a worker’s comp claim as well.

-Is there a deadline to file a dog bite claim in Columbus?
+Is There a Deadline to File a Dog Bite Claim in Columbus?

 Yes.
 If you wait too long to file your claim, you will not receive any money at all.
 In Columbus, the local courts follow legal deadlines determined by both Georgia law and US federal law.
 In many cases you could have up to two years to file a claim, but there are exceptions that make the deadline much shorter.
 Don’t risk losing your claim.
 Speak to a dog bite lawyer immediately.